6 great ideas to host a successful Silent Morning Tea

 - Bingo grid text version

-Nothing beats some friendly competition.
-People love to know they can win a prize from a quick game.
+Nothing beats winning against friendly competition.
+People love to know they can get a prize from a quick game.
 If you are hosting your event online, you can always organise a small gift to get delivered to someone’s house if they win.
-Send them a coffee mug, flowers, or chocolates and make their day.
+Send them a coffee mug, flowers, chocolates or just a card and make their day.

 Have a great Silent Morning Tea, and a happy Key Word Sign Awareness Day!